lizmat/articles/5to6-sigils.md

 role that provides basic functionality, so that you only need to implement some [specific functionality](https://docs.perAl6.org/language/subscripts#Methods_to_implement_for_positional_subscripting) appropriate to your use case.

+Without going too deep into the specifics, a simple example might elucidate.
+One of the key methods that a class implementing the *Positional* role should implement, is the `AT-POS` method.
+This method gets called whenever a single element needs to be accessed.
+So, when you write:

+    say @a[42];

+you are in fact executing:

+    say @a.AT-POS(42);

 Rather than having to *bind* your class performing the *Positional* role, there's a special syntax using the *is* trait.
 So instead of having to
 write:

+    # Perl 6
     my @a := YourClass.new( 1,2,3 );

 one can write:

+    # Perl 6
     my @a is YourClass = 1,2,3;

+In Perl 5, *tied* arrays are notoriously slow.
+In Perl 6, arrays are similarly slow at startup.
+Fortunately, Rakudo Perl 6 optimizes hot code paths by inlining and JITting opcodes to machine code where possible (and with recent advancements in the optimizer, this happens more, sooner and better).

 % - Hash vs Associative
 =======================
+Hashes in Perl 6 are implemented in a similar way to arrays: you could also consider them a *tied* hash, using Perl 5 terminology.
+Instead of the *Positional* role that is used to implement arrays, the [Associative](https://docs.perl6.org/type/Associative) role should be used.

 % - Subroutine vs Callable
 ==========================